Milford Lab: Outreach and Partnerships

 Click the title bar to read about the subject

 The first Milford Aquaculture Seminar (MAS) was held in 1975.
 It was a small gathering of Milford researchers and shellfish growers who convened to discuss issues of concern to the aquaculture industry.
-Since then, the meeting has expanded in size and breadth to include scientific/academic communities, managers and the public.
+Since then, the meeting has expanded in size and breadth to include the scientific and academic communities, industry, ecosystem managers and the public.

 The Flatfish Biology Conference welcomes platform and poster presentations addressing any aspect of flatfish research (e.g., biology, ecology, aquaculture, stock assessment, physiology etc.) from all regions and international locales.
-First held in 1986, the conference is convened by the NEFSC every 2-3 years, and facilitates information transfer among scientists and between research facilities.
+First held in 1986, the conference is convened by the Northeast Fisheries Science Center (NEFSC) every 2-3 years, and facilitates information transfer among scientists and between research facilities.
 A steering committee comprising NEFSC and non-NEFSC scientists provide oversight.
 Conference proceedings are published as an online NEFSC Reference Document to ensure access to the agenda and abstracts and for historical documentation.
-The upcoming “30th anniversary” Flatfish Biology Conference will be held on December 6th and 7th, 2016 in Westbrook CT.
+The next Flatfish Biology Conference will be held December 4th and 5th, 2018, in Westbrook, CT.
 Professional and student flatfish researchers are invited to participate.

 Held (nearly) annually, the 2-day Milford Microalgal Culture Workshop combines lectures with hands-on, laboratory activities to build knowledge and skills necessary to: 1) perpetuate stock cultures, 2) scale up cultures for feeding in the hatchery, 3) manage production cultures, and 4) make informed decisions about how much of what kind of algae to produce to feed broodstock, larvae, and post-set shellfish.
 Over the past 12 years more than 150 individuals from commercial, extension, academic, and government organizations have participated in the Workshop; there is no charge, but participants are responsible for their own travel and lodging.